base/base/docs/specs/experimental/fault-proof/stage-one/dispute-game-interface.md

     /// @return createdAt_ The timestamp that the DisputeGame contract was created at. function createdAt() external view returns (Timestamp createdAt_);

+    /// @notice Returns the timestamp that the DisputeGame contract was resolved at.
+    /// @return resolvedAt_ The timestamp that the DisputeGame contract was resolved at. function resolvedAt() external view returns (Timestamp resolvedAt_);

     /// @notice Returns the current status of the game.
     /// @return status_ The current status of the game. function status() external view returns (GameStatus status_);